quick_reference_all

 Reducing Total Interest ₹80,945

-Flat Rate as Reducing Equivalent ≈ 17.8% Reducing Rate
+Flat Rate Effective Reducing Equivalent ≈ 18.5% Reducing Rate

-warning Flat rate costs ₹69,055 MORE than reducing rate!
+warning Flat rate costs ₹69,055 MORE than the equivalent reducing rate!

-Disclaimer: Results are estimates only.
-Actual loan EMIs may vary based on lender policies, credit score, and final terms.
-It is advised to verify the interest calculation method and rates with your chosen lender.
+Disclaimer: Results are indicative estimates only.
+Actual EMIs and interest amounts vary based on lender policies, credit score, and final terms.
+Always verify the interest calculation method directly with your lender before signing any loan agreement.
+About our methodology →

-Compare the proportion of principal and interest for a ₹5 lakh loan at 10% for 3 years under both methods.
+Compare the proportion of principal and interest for the same loan under both methods.
+Same rate, dramatically different cost.

 Flat Rate – Principal vs Interest